 Parent: Thanks so much.
 I really appreciate it, and look forward to seeing you next weekend!

 Remember that this conversation can be awkward for both sides.
 You are making a request that can make the host feel uncomfortable.
-Don’t expect too much; just remember that you’re all doing your best.
+Don’t expect too much.
+Instead, just remember that you’re all doing your best.

 The host in the above situation doesn’t dig in for too much information or get defensive, but some people may push a bit harder.
 Don’t panic – just do your best.

 Digging Host: Oh, well, I guess so.
 So what exactly is going on?
-Is she anorexic?
+Is Sam anorexic?
 Bulimic?
-What exactly is she doing?
+What exactly is Sam doing?

 Parent: Oh, thanks so much for asking.
 We’re working on everything with a therapist right now, and I’m just not really comfortable going into too much detail.
 I hope you understand.

 Digging Host: Of course.
-But did she need to be hospitalized?
-Is she starving herself?
+But did Sam need to be hospitalized?
+Is Sam starving?
 How are you doing?

 Parent: Well, I’m doing as well as I can right now.
 The most important thing is having friends who I can count on, so I’m really thankful that we had this conversation, and I can’t wait to see you at the birthday party!